Contact Us

 Overview

-The combination of a tropical air mass, a stalled-out frontal boundary zone, and an upper-level disturbance will “re-ignite” the atmosphere this afternoon and the result is very likely to be yet another round of heavy showers and strong thunderstorms for the DC-to-Philly-to-NYC corridor.
+The combination of a tropical air mass, a stalled-out frontal boundary zone, and an upper-level disturbance will “re-ignite” the atmosphere this afternoon and the result is very likely to be yet another round of heavy showers and strong thunderstorms for much of the DC-to-Philly-to-NYC corridor.
 With the likelihood of flooding downpours and the well saturated grounds, flash flood watches have been issued throughout the Mid-Atlantic region by the National Weather Service.
-This stalled-out front system will turn around by tomorrow and push to the north as a warm front and the heat and humidity should reach a peak in the afternoon with highs well up in the 90’s in many places.
-A cold front then crosses the Mid-Atlantic region from tomorrow night into early Friday – potentially with another round of showers and thunderstorms – and its passage will pave the way for much more comfortable conditions from later Friday into Saturday.
-The humidity does build back up again for the second half of the weekend and the chance of showers and thunderstorms will also make a return.
+This stalled-out front system will turn around by tomorrow and push to the north as a warm front and the heat and humidity should reach a peak in the afternoon with highs up in the 90’s in many places.
+A cold front then pushes through the northern Mid-Atlantic region later Thursday night into early Friday and it then stalls out across the southern Mid-Atlantic later in the day.
+As a result, the corridor from Philly to New York City will see a big break in the humidity on Friday, Friday night, and much of Saturday, but the stalled-out front will keep it unsettled and moderately humid in and around the DC metro area.
+The humidity does build back up again throughout the Mid-Atlantic region for the second half of the weekend and the chance of showers and thunderstorms will also make a return.

-Showers and thunderstorms are likely in the I-95 corridor during the 5-11pm time period and flooding downpours are on the table.
+Showers and thunderstorms are likely in much of the I-95 corridor during the 5-midnight time period and flooding downpours are on the table.
 Map courtesy NOAA, tropicaltidbits.com

 Details